Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Conclusion

-\emph{Conclusion.---} We derive necessary and sufficient conditions for the unbiased estimation for both the state and channel estimation.
-Our analysis implies the following two insights: First, much of the quantum metrology papers focus on analyzing the quantum Fisher information, as it provides a fundamental lower bound on estimation error for unbiased estimators.
-However, as illustrated by our noise-agnostic sensing example, when the noise affecting the estimation process is not fully characterized, unbiased estimation may become infeasible.
-Therefore, before analyzing the quantum Fisher information, it is crucial to first assess the feasibility of unbiased estimation.
-Second, our analysis provides a new perspective on parameter learnability in the context of quantum channel learning.
-Specifically, learnability can be understood as the existence of an unbiased estimator.
-Building on this interpretation, our framework introduces a novel approach for determining the learnability of parameters.
-While our focus has been on a specific gate and noise model, future research could extend this approach to encompass more general gates and noise models.
-Such extensions would pave the way for broader applications of our framework in channel estimation.
+We derive necessary and sufficient conditions for the {local} unbiased estimation for both the state and channel estimation.
+Our analysis implies the following two insights: First, much of the quantum metrology papers focus on analyzing the quantum Fisher information, as it provides a fundamental lower bound on estimation error for {locally} unbiased estimators.
+However, as illustrated by our noise-agnostic sensing example, when the noise affecting the estimation process is not fully characterized, {local} unbiased estimation may become infeasible.
+Therefore, before analyzing the quantum Fisher information, it is crucial to first assess the feasibility of {local} unbiased estimation. {Second, our analysis provides a local unbiased estimability in quantum channel estimation.
+The criterion determines whether a given channel parameter admits a locally unbiased estimator with finite variance, even in the presence of nuisance parameters and under general protocols involving noiseless ancillae, adaptive CPTP controls, and multiple channel uses.
+In the cycle-benchmarking application, this allows us to identify which noise parameters can be unbiasedly estimated under unknown SPAM errors and which parameter directions are obstructed by the effective channel structure.
+Future work may extend this unbiased-estimation perspective to broader classes of gates, noise models, and benchmarking protocols.}